-With almost over two decades worth of experience in furniture and artisanry, Roan Barrion oversees a small production line in Manitoba that's dedicated to its craft.
+With almost over two decades worth of experience in furniture and artisanry, Roan Barrion oversees a team of talented craftpeople in Manitoba that's dedicated to its craft.

 Unlike many of his colleagues in the industry, Barrion consciously rejects productions on a mass manufacturing scale.
 His focus is on mindfully controlling the making process that's aligned with his high standards of quality.

 However, running a small-scale operation like Roan Barrion Design has its own kind of edge over the big guys.
-Containing the entire production line in-house prevents corners from being cut, even in details most would deem too insignificant to worry about.
+The production teams individually focus on their specializations with acute skill, preventing corners from being cut, even in details most would deem too insignificant to worry about.
 As any maker can probably relate, we are our own most scrutinizing critics.
 Turning down the opportunity to 'automate' his creation process, so to speak, gives Barrion full authority and power to fabricate and execute designs and ideas as he pleases, while maintaining the honest, handmade quality of his goods, and to quality control his items to the highest degree.

 Barrion's approach to furniture is also rather sculptural, which only adds to the quality and value that detail-oriented in-house production brings to a collection.